nextcloud/documentation/deployment_recommendations/index.rst

 .. comment:  Nginx stores uploaded files on disk before handing them to php-fpm which is a performance problem with GB-sized files.
 There seems to be an Nginx fork from China that handles that better.

+.. comment from carla: We shouldn't recommend forks unless they are proven, well-supported and dependable.

 Relational Database
 ^^^^^^^^^^^^^^^^^^^

 More often than not the customer already has an opinion on what database to use.
 In general, the recommendation is to use what their database administrator is most familiar with.
-Taking into account what GCX is seeing at customer deployments, we recommend MySQL/MariaDB in a master-slave deployment with a MySQL proxy in front of them to send updates to master, and selects to the slave(s).
+Taking into account what we are seeing at customer deployments, we recommend MySQL/MariaDB in a master-slave deployment with a MySQL proxy in front of them to send updates to master, and selects to the slave(s).